dgutensohn03/dotnet-insurance-dashboard/README.md

 ---

 Built as a fictional portfolio project.
-No real customer information is used, and the project is not affiliated with National General, Allstate, or any other insurer.
+No real customer information is used, and the project is not affiliated with any actual insurer.